takuti/takuti.me/_content/en/note/volunteering-in-malawi.md

 #### Does the chapter of your life in Canada end?

 No. As this is a Canadian international volunteer program, *Chapter Canada* is still continuing.
-The highest priority is to promote [Canada’s Feminist International Assistance Policy](https://www.international.gc.ca/world-monde/issues_development-enjeux_developpement/priorities-priorites/policy-politique.aspx?lang=eng), and my public engagement activities target Canadians in the first place.
+The highest priority is to promote [Canada's Feminist International Assistance Policy](https://www.international.gc.ca/world-monde/issues_development-enjeux_developpement/priorities-priorites/policy-politique.aspx?lang=eng), and my public engagement activities target Canadians in the first place.
 Meanwhile, my return flight ticket departing a year later brings me back to Vancouver anyway, and hence my connection to Canada will seamlessly continue afterward.

 #### How do you earn money?